Why Community Is Important In Social Media

 You want to build a sense of community on your social media platforms for three reasons.

-First, your community will look out for you, each other and new members of the pack.
 Certainly, building a community takes time and effort.
 But, once it is established you don't have to be such a huge presence in the community.
 You can begin to delegate responsibilities to other long-standing members.
 You can create a welcoming committee and a daily conversation starter.

 This doesn't mean that you are never there.
 In fact, as your community grows, you will need to maintain a firm hand, like a mother with a child who is testing the limits.
 The same will happen in your community.
 It may even mean deleting comments and privately messaging fans.
 However, like a child who's tested the limits, as soon as they see you are true to your word, their "tests" become less frequent.
 Moreover, the rest of the community will begin to step in and shut down anyone who is breaking a rule of the group.

-Second, social media community creates greater opportunities for connection and growth.
 The members who are apart of your community will feel connected to you and to many others in the group.
 This is important because members will recognize that it was your community that brought them together.
 They will reference you, and talk about you when they get together.
 This collectively keeps them in your sphere, working with you and buying your products.
 (Of course, it also means that your products and services must be worth bragging about!)

 Likewise, members will experience growth within your community because of things you share AND because of things other members share.
 Again, the environment that you've created, the collective, has a stronger impact than you alone.

-Third, clients and customers crave experiences more than things.
 By creating a community you are providing an active, fluid experience.
 It is an experience they can partake in on a daily bases, or even more frequently if they want to.

 This opportunity allows them to feel closer to their mission or purpose.
 It fills them with energy and helps them move forward towards their dreams.
 Your community becomes an indispensible part of their life expansion.